vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 This is when alerts (such as periodic download statistics or "download complete") are sent to the library user for example.

-As an example, a torrent's event loop might look like this:
+A torrent's event loop might look like this:
 ```rust
 loop {
     select! {